Idea in a Nutshell

 A global example of a successful specialty coffee company is the US brand “Blue Bottle”.
 It started from San Francisco as a coffee roasting shop, and after its success it was purchased by Nestlé for nearly $ 700 million.
 The purchase price of “Blue Bottle” is seven times more than its value as it was considered a unique project that emerged at the time and place where it was needed.
 As a result it achieved immediate success and attracted a huge investor as Nestlé.

-in spreading the culture
+Starbucks important role in spreading the culture of speciality coffee:

 This American Coffee Company that started in the seventies is considered the primary engine to boost the expansion of speciality coffee culture.
 Starbucks was distinguished by the provision of high-quality coffee beans from several countries, including Ethiopia and Colombia.